WillMayger/positional-react-animations/README.md

  - x
  - y
  - fullWidth
+ - medias
- - medias,
+ - shadow
- - shadow,
+ - intense
- - intense,
+ - velocity

  #### x, y
  The x / y props are used to plot the position of the component.